akuhtz/nrjavaserial/README.md

 #Release Build with Maven

-* Don't use the latest version of maven-release-plugin because MRELEASE-875 causes problems.
+* Don't use the latest version of maven-release-plugin because MRELEASE-875 causes problems. <br>
   I ended up using version 2.3.2 and this worked for me under Windows 7.

-* Add the following to git config: git config status.displayCommentPrefix true
+* Add the following to git config: <br>
+  git config status.displayCommentPrefix true

 * Add git binaries to your PATH.